PyCQA/pydocstyle/docs/error_codes.rst

 D107, D203, D212, D213, D402, and D413.

-These conventions may be specified using `--convention=<name>` when running pydocstyle from the command line, or by specifying the convention in a configuration file.
+These conventions may be specified using `--convention=<name>` when running pydocstyle from the command line or by specifying the convention in a configuration file.
+See the :ref:`cli_usage` section for more details.

 Publicity
 ---------